Mohamediibra7im/cf-training-tracker/GUIDE.md

 ## ⚙️ Account Settings <a name="account-settings"></a>

-### Changing Your PIN <a name="changing-your-pin"></a>
+### Changing Your Password <a name="changing-your-password"></a>

 1. Click on your profile avatar in the navigation bar
 2. Select "Settings" from the dropdown menu
-3. Click "Reset PIN"
-4. Enter your current PIN and your new 4-digit PIN
+3. Enter your current password and create a new strong password
-5. Confirm your new PIN
+4. Confirm your new password
-6. Click "Save" to update your PIN
+5. Click "Change Password" to update your password

-### Resetting a Forgotten PIN <a name="resetting-a-forgotten-pin"></a>
+### Resetting a Forgotten Password <a name="resetting-a-forgotten-password"></a>

-If you forget your PIN:
+If you forget your password:

-1. Click "Forgot PIN?" on the login page
+1. Click "Forgot Password?" on the login page
 2. Enter your Codeforces handle
 3. Follow the verification process:
    - Submit a compilation error to problem 4A on Codeforces
    - Verify the submission
-4. Once verified, create a new 4-digit PIN
+4. Once verified, create a new strong password

 ### Theme Settings <a name="theme-settings"></a>